mbernet/soul/README.md

-Soul is a rapid development framework for PHP which uses commonly known design patterns like Associative Data Mapping, Front Controller, and MVC.
-Our primary goal is to provide a structured framework that enables PHP users at all levels to rapidly develop robust web applications, without any loss to flexibility.
+Soul is a development framework for PHP which uses commonly known design patterns like Front Controller and MVC.
+Our primary goal is to provide a structured framework that enables PHP users at all levels to rapidly develop fast web applications, without any loss to flexibility.

 ## Installing Soul via Composer